 In addition to the above, the following areas of PSHE and Citizenship are covered within the year groups:

-Year 3 – Relationship and Sex Education, Firework Safety, Healthy Lifestyle (linked to Science), E-Safety
+Year 3 – Fire Safety, Water Safety, Healthy Lifestyle (linked to Science) and Online Safety.

-Year 5 – Relationship and Sex Education, E-Safety
+Year 5 – First Aid and Online Safety.

-Year 6 – Drug and Alcohol Education (linked to Science), Relationship and Sex Education, E-Safety
+Year 6 – Drug and Alcohol Education (linked to Science) and Online Safety.

-Groups of children drawn from across the school will undertake at least 10 Forest School sessions over the course of the year.
+Children in Years 3 and 4 will undertake at least 10 outdoor learning sessions over the course of the year.
 These sessions will focus on improving communication and collaboration between learners, as well as encouraging the children to develop their independence.